FAQs

 How long does it take to complete a full level?

 The Story Weavers program was designed to be completed over 32 weeks.
 We have allotted four weeks per month of lessons, making the core program span about 8 months.
-For members with access to our bonus books, you’ll have an addition 4 books to supplement with either in addition to your normal programming or during the 4 extra months of the year.
+For members with access to our bonus books.

 What if I’m teaching multiple children?